marschmi/NGS2015_RMarkdown_Reproducibility/earth523_Feb02.md

 ***

-## Key Resources Used to Build this lesson
+## Resources used to build this lesson
 - Vince Buffalo's <a href="http://www.amazon.com/Bioinformatics-Data-Skills-Reproducible-Research/dp/1449367372" target="_blank">Bioinformatics Data Skills</a> book and it's helpful <a href="https://github.com/vsbuffalo/bds-files" target="_blank">github page.</a>
     + Main source for this presentation.
 - A course by Karl Broman at the University of Wisconsin-Madison on <a href="http://kbroman.org/Tools4RR/" target="_blank">Reproducible Research.</a>